LiYunJamesPhD/GPCR-GK-means-fast-GK-means/README.md

 # Usage

 **(1) Adversarial Image Generation** <br/>
 We adopt Iterative Fast Gradient Sign Method (IFGSM) and DeepFool from two Github implemetations [2][3] accordingly.
 Our implementations enable users to take one or more input images to craft adversarial images.

-Note: Before running two shell scripts, users need to adapt a directory path accordingly.
+Before running two shell scripts, users need to adapt a directory path accordingly.

 To perform the **IFGSM** attack, please run the following command
 ```